Harrand/Monty-Hall-Problem/README.md

 An intuitive explanation is that, if the contestant initially picks a goat (2 of 3 doors), the contestant will win the car by switching because the other goat can no longer be picked, whereas if the contestant initially picks the car (1 of 3 doors), the contestant will not win the car by switching (Carlton 2005, concluding remarks).
 The fact that the host subsequently reveals a goat in one of the unchosen doors changes nothing about the initial probability.

 * [Wikipedia Source](https://en.wikipedia.org/wiki/Monty_Hall_problem) - source regarding the paradox.

+See results.txt for the results of simulating the Monty Hall Problem with varying number of tests (on a logarithmic scale)